Dimitri Vayanos, Michael Fischer | President & Treasurer of “Save Ios”

 His claims are bogus.
 He does not intend to build in the hills and the mountains of the island, but in its coastline.
 A zone twenty meters wide along the island’s coastline makes 1% of the island’s surface.
 Thus, the developer can easily cover the 1% that he claims by building on the entire part of coastline that he owns.

 With regards to Ios, this individual has shown blatant disregard for the law.
 He has built many kilometers of roads without a permit, destroying historic paths in the process.
 He has destroyed a network of streams and a wetland that were protected by a presidential degree.
-He has built a concrete-made bridge for carries and trucks, which links the island to a nearby islet, destroying in the process the islet’s natural shape.
+He has built a concrete-made bridge for cars and trucks, which links the island to a nearby islet, destroying in the process the islet’s natural shape.
 He has obstructed access to beaches, rendering them in effect private.
 Local authorities have been unable or unwilling to stop him.
 The icing in the cake is that his companies pay for the accommodation of local policemen and buy boats for the coast guard.
 There is not much here showing law-abiding behavior.

 People can, of course, develop land following the law.
 There should be, however, tight restrictions on what can be constructed and where.
 Most islands lack a spatial plan, which would delineate the areas that can be constructed, the areas that must be left undeveloped, and the type of construction that must take place in each area.